PurplePenguin4102/ConnectFour/README.md

 3. There's no such thing as negative or zero dimensions.
 Positive numbers only!

 ## Features
-- Type "exit" or "quit" whenever you are prompted to leave the game.
+- Yo leave the game, type "exit" or "quit" whenever you want
 - Supports two players.
 - Supports one game per run only.